loganynguyen/loganynguyen/README.md

 ### Hi there 👋
-- ‍🧑‍⚕️ I'm a medical student and hobbyist programmer
 - 🔭 I’m working on my project called rchart (see pinned)
 - 🌱 I’m also currently learning rust, svelte, and tailwindcss
 - 👯 I’m looking to collaborate on anything really but projects related to music or medicine interest me most